-Collect bullets, cartridge cases and shotgun shell components, known and questioned.
+Collect fired bullets, cartridge cases and/or shotgun shell components, known and questioned.

 Collect all bullet fragments if possible.

-Record location found, either at scene or in gun.
+Record location found, either at scene or in the firearm (when unfired).

-Package all fragments separately in tissue paper, not cotton.
+Package all fragments separately in tissue paper, avoid using cotton if possible.

-If recovered at autopsy, allow to air dry before packaging.
+If recovered at autopsy, please examine for fibers or possible trace evidence, if none is noted, rinse the bullet before allowing to air dry then package .

-Do not let the M.E. rinse off the bullet, it may rinse away possible trace evidence.
+If trace is possibly present, please submit to the lab as soon as possible to avoid bullet degradation/corrosion from blood contamination.

 Label the source of each sample